If you’re handing over regular or lump sums to your children to give them a financial boost, you want to beware of the taxman.

 What if I want to give a larger sum?

 If you wish to give your child a more sizeable sum over the annual allowance, tax implications can become complicated.
-If you die within seven years of making that gift, there could potentially be up to a 40% inheritance tax liability payable by your child.
+If you die within seven years of making that gift, there could potentially be up to a 40% inheritance tax liability payable by your child, depending on the cost of your estate.

 However, as long as you live seven years after making the gift – known as a ‘potentially exempt transfer' – then there is no tax to pay.